 E-cigarettes do not burn out like traditional cigarettes and so users could end up vaping more than they realise.

 Vaping is popular with young people for a variety of reasons.
 However, the primary reason is because they're being targeted by e-cigarette companies .
-In November 2019, Juul, the largest vaping company in the US, was sued by the States of New York ,[xxi] California ,[xxii] North Carolina[xxiii] and federally,[xxiv] for misrepresenting the safety of its products and for their deceptive marketing practices targeting underage people.[xxv][xxvi]
+In November 2019, Juul, the largest vaping company in the US, was sued by the States of New York , California , North Carolina] and federally,] for misrepresenting the safety of its products and for their deceptive marketing practices targeting underage people [15,16].

 Vape juice comes in all sorts of enticing scents or sweet flavours, many of which taste like candy, desserts or soft drinks to appeal to youths .
 As a tobacco company representative once said, "It's a well-known fact that teenagers like sweet products…